 Whenever I sharpened my pencil

-Both of those clauses have a subject (I) and a verb (sharpened).
+Both of those groups of words are clauses.
+They have a subject (I) and a verb (sharpened).
 The top clause can stand alone as a complete idea, but the bottom clause cannot.

 The bottom clause is subordinate.
 Subordinate means that it can't stand alone.
 It needs to be connected to an independent clause in order to make sense.

 A subordinate clause is a group of words with a subject and a verb, that cannot stand alone.

 Here's the important thing to know about these guys.
 Are you ready?

 That was short and sweet.
 You'll want to remember that because it's important.
 They can act as adjectives, adverbs, or nouns.